spearwolf/signalize/README.md

 # 📖 Usage

-> ⚠️ While the library / API is already quite stable and almost completely tested, this documentation is still in an early state ... there are some features that are not documented in detail here.
+> ⚠️ The core of the library is stable and fully tested, although the API is still partially evolving, and the same goes for the documentation ... there are some features that are not documented in detail here.
 The adventurous developer is encouraged to explore the source code and tests directly at this point.

 ## API Overview